antriver/wp-external-db-auth-multisite/readme.txt

 A fork of the "External Database Authentication Reloaded" Wordpress plugin.
 Designed for use with Wordpress Multisite Networks.
 Plugin settings are stored once and used for every site in the network.
 Improved database connections by using PDO.
+The PEAR MDB2 package is no longer needed.

 Original plugin (settings have probably changed since below)...